Down Mexico Way

 “And of course, anything pertaining to a right way to make money is now too ‘old hat.’
 What could be more insidious than sex trafficking?”

-Joseph started to speak, but he paused, “Ava, I really think you need to pack up and get out while you can.
+Joseph started to speak, but he paused, “Isabella, I really think you need to pack up and get out while you can.
 That federal agent that Jolene contacted for help ten years ago had an accident before her body was found on the border.
 He was electrocuted while trimming his yard tree.
 You are still in the area.
 Your land is up for grabs.
 Someone made certain your neighbors were murdered, your own parents murdered – and the kids left.
 What could come next, but make certain you leave, also – permanently.”

-Ava pulled in a quick breath, “Joe, my mom and dad, weren’t sacrificed, were they?”
-The memory of the funeral home warning that they should not open the casket because their bodies had been out in the weather for days and it should be a closed casket farewell had not set right with Ava.
+Isabella pulled in a quick breath, “Joe, my mom and dad, weren’t sacrificed, were they?”
+The memory of the funeral home warning that they should not open the casket because their bodies had been out in the weather for days and it should be a closed casket farewell had not set right with Isabella.
 But she couldn’t deny that she always wanted to remember their laughter and their smiles – and she wanted no trauma to stain the endings of her memories of them.

 When Joseph didn’t answer her, but kept seated looking straight ahead, she laid her hand on his forearm, “It’s alright, Joe, you can tell me.”